 Georgia allows you to complete your divorce without an attorney if you and your spouse can come to an agreement on what to do with your property and how you will care for any children that you have.

 Georgia Residency Requirements

-At least one spouse from the marriage must have lived in Georgia for at least six months prior to filing the Divorce Petition.
+At least one spouse from the marriage must have lived in Georgia for six months before filing for divorce.